JuryM87/Active-Directory-Using-Azure-VM-/README.md

 3. Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in the DC-1 step.
-4. Ensure that both VMs are in the same Vnet [you can check the topology with Network Watcher] Here is an illustration of what we are doing:
+4. Ensure that both VMs are in the same Vnet [you can check the topology with Network Watcher]

 ![vivaldi_z3kENJuYuV](https://i.imgur.com/iJfYltq.png)